Speech and Language Therapy: Pre-Registration - MSc

-- The course is the only postgraduate pre-registration course of its kind in Scotland.
+- Unique in Scotland: The course is the only postgraduate pre-registration course of its kind in Scotland.

 On this course you will undertake both theoretical and practical learning through a range of taught academic modules, a research dissertation and practice-based learning experiences.

-You must complete the full MSc to be eligible to register with the HCPC and to work as a speech and language therapist.
-Single module study is not available.
+You must complete the full MSc (360 credits) to be eligible to register with the and to work as a speech and language therapist.

 Teaching, learning and assessment